Prosus nets $14.6 billion from sale of Tencent stake

 By Toby Sterling and Scott Murdoch

-AMSTERDAM, April 8 (Reuters) - Amsterdam-based technology investor Prosus NV PRX.AS has netted $14.6 billion from the sale of a 2% stake in Tencent Holdings Ltd 0700.HK, the Chinese gaming and social media giant said, in one of the world's largest ever block trades.
+AMSTERDAM, April 8 (Reuters) - Amsterdam-based technology investor Prosus NV PRX.AS on Thursday said it netted $14.6 billion from its overnight sale of a 2% stake in Chinese gaming and social media giant Tencent 0700.HK in one of the world's largest ever block trades.

 "Our belief in Tencent and its management team is steadfast, but we also need to fund continued growth in our core business lines and emerging sectors," Prosus Chairman Koos Bekker said in a statement after the completion of the deal on Thursday.

-That works out at HK$595 ($76.44) per share, at the top of an indicative range of HK$575 to $HK595 set out when Prosus announced its intention to sell the stake in an accelerated offering on Wednesday afternoon.

 The price was a 5.5% discount to Tencent's Wednesday close of $HK629.50.
-Tencent stock, which is up 10% so far this year, opened down 2.5% in Hong Kong on Thursday following the news.
+Tencent stock, which is up 10% this year, traded 2.5% lower in Hong Kong on Thursday.

+A ststement from Tencent Chairman Pony Ma said he viewed Prosus, which is majority-owned by Naspers NPNJn.J of South Africa, as a "commited strategic partner over a great many years".

+Prosus has committed to not reducing its remaining stake further for the coming three years.

-The block trade - a trade of a large number of securities - was the largest of Tencent stock since 2018 when Naspers sold 2% of the group for $9.8 billion, Refinitiv data showed.
+The block trade - a trade of a large number of securities - was the largest since 2018, when Naspers sold 2% of the group for $9.8 billion, Refinitiv data shows.

-Prosus also invests in online food delivery platforms, classified marketplaces and digital payments businesses.
+Prosus also owns interests in online food delivery platforms, classified marketplaces and digital payments businesses.

-For the half-year ended Sept.
-30, it reported a 29% increase in core earnings to $2.2 billion, as proceeds from its Tencent stake offset losses at other online interests.
+For the half-year to Sept.
+30 it reported a 29% increase in core earnings to $2.2 billion, with proceeds from its Tencent stake offsetting losses from other investments.

+The sale of the Tencent stake slightly closed a gap between the valuation of Prosus itself, with a market capitalisation of 160 billion euros, and the value of its remaining Tencent stake, worth about 188 billion euros on Thursday.

+"When the discount moves in the right direction we're obviously happy, but we're not happy with where it is," CEO Bob van Dijk told reporters.

+He said growth at the company's other businesses would "alleviate the discount over time".

-Citigroup Inc C.N, Morgan Stanley MS.N and Goldman Sachs Group Inc GS.N were joint global coordinators for the sale.
+Citigroup C.N, Morgan Stanley MS.N and Goldman Sachs GS.N were joint global coordinators for the sale.

 ($1 = 0.8425 euros)